shikhar-srivastava/MachineLearningIITKGP/README.txt

 			- Weka
 			- nio.jar, ajt-2.9.jar, servlet-api.jar, commons-io-2.5.jar

-		*Run install.bat to download and fetch all these dependencies (As mentioned in Setup Instructions)

-			If you wish to use your own version of the above dependencies other than the ones provided in the repository, please:

-				1. Ensure the .jar files are in the "jars" folder of the Web-App.
-				2. Copy the .dll files to the WEB-INF/bin folder and the .lib, .pdp files to the WEB-INF/lib folder.
-				3. Reference the .jar files appropriately in the servlet compilation script [compile.bat].

 	(1.2) Apache Tomcat Server (or an equivalent hosting server) to deploy the Web-Application.

-		- The application has been tested on x64 Windows with Apache Tomcat 8.0.33/36 server.
+		- The application has been tested on x64 Windows with Apache Tomcat 8.0.33/36 & 9.0.6 server.

 		- Apache Tomcat server 8.0 or later.